japer-technology/github-minimum-intelligence/.github-minimum-intelligence/docs/final-warning.md

 ### What This Software Is

-This is an AI-powered coding infrastructure.
+This is an AI-powered coding.
 It is intended for use by qualified developers for the purpose of building, maintaining, and deploying complex software systems.

 ---